goodday451999/Counter-EYE/README.md

 </annotation>
 ```

-In this project, we considered the pistol, gun, rifle and knife as a signle class named Weapon.
+In this project, we considered the pistol, rifle and knife as a signle class named Weapon.

 # Model Performance on Image:
 ***Input:***